Abifatah-kedir/Static-Node.js-Express-Site/README.md

 * HTML
 * CSS
+* JavaScript
+* Node.js
+* Express
-* JavaScript,JQuery
+* Pug templates

 ## Project Features:
-> Used HTML, CSS and the popular programming language JavaScript and JQuery to create an interactive, searchable gallery of photose.
+> Used HTML, CSS, Node.js and Express and the popular programming language JavaScript to create a portfolio site to show off the projects I have built so far.

 > View life Live Site https://abifatah-kedir.github.io/Interactive-PhotoGallery/?#